 Actuator: Tactile transducer, sound board

-Sound: Neural network synthesis (Max)
+Sound: RAVE Neural Network Synthesis (Max)